ARM-software/psa-api/doc/crypto/api/keys/types.rst

     :definition: /* specification-defined value */

     .. summary::
-        The key pair type corresponding to a public-key type.
+        The key-pair type corresponding to a public-key type.

     .. param:: type
-        A public-key type or key pair type.
+        A public-key type or key-pair type.

     .. return::
-        The corresponding key pair type.
+        The corresponding key-pair type.
 If ``type`` is not a public key or a key pair, the return value is undefined.

-    If ``type`` is a key pair type, it will be left unchanged.
+    If ``type`` is a key-pair type, it will be left unchanged.

 .. macro:: PSA_KEY_TYPE_PUBLIC_KEY_OF_KEY_PAIR
     :definition: /* specification-defined value */

     .. summary::
-        The public-key type corresponding to a key pair type.
+        The public-key type corresponding to a key-pair type.

     .. param:: type
-        A public-key type or key pair type.
+        A public-key type or key-pair type.

     .. return::
         The corresponding public-key type.
 If ``type`` is not a public key or a key pair, the return value is undefined.